F5Networks/f5-ipam-ctlr/DEVEL.md

 If you just want to build, or make changes that don't affect dependencies, there is nothing special to do.

 If your change to modify dependencies, you will need to deal with godep.
-CThe In general, you will want to:
+In general, you will want to:

 1. `make godep-restore` - This will install all your dependencies into $GOPATH, and remove the vendor directory. go build will find the versions of the dependencies in $GOPATH, allowing you to easily modify them